GGonnerman/CS4550_Compiler/README.md

 ### Code Generator:

-- Passing many arguments to the tm cli program could cause incorrect internal state when returning from main function.
-However, this is not known to have any effects on functionality.
+- Passing many arguments to the tm cli program could cause incorrect internal state when returning to the main function.
 - Currently only works for limited printing integer literals and returning a value from main

 ## More Running Instructions